OpenVoiceOS/lang-support-tracker/README.md

 ## Translations Status

-translation status from our [Gitlocalize](https://gitlocalize.com/users/OpenVoiceOS) platform are available with detailed stats per repository
+translation status from our [Gitlocalize](https://gitlocalize.com/users/OpenVoiceOS) platform are available with detailed stats per repository.

+The table below lists languages that are at least 25% translated, note that these numbers may decrease whenever new strings become available for translation

 ____